-The Catskill Mountains are located in southeast New York State, between Albany and New York City.
-The region is a mixture of public and private land that lies within the 700,000 acres of the Catskill Park, and occupies parts of four counties: Sullivan, Delaware, Greene and Ulster.
+Located in southeast New York State, between Albany and New York City. the Catskill Mountains region encompasses 700,000 acres of the Catskill Park and occupies parts of four counties: Sullivan, Delaware, Greene and Ulster.

-How Were the Catskill Mountains Formed?
+How were the Catskill Mountains formed?

 Stretching all the way to the Appalachian Mountains and rising from the Hudson Valley, the Catskill Mountains are not geologically considered mountains at all – they are actually a dissected plateau.
 Parts of the land were eroded and shaped by sediment deposits and flowing waterways, creating towering mountain-like cliffs.